Profiles in Pharmacy #4 – Karen Wilcox: Researcher

 Nov 19, 2019 1:45 PM

-Karen Wilcox, PhD, is in the business of improving lives for individuals living with epilepsy.
+Dr. Karen Wilcox is in the business of improving lives for individuals living with epilepsy.

-The College of Pharmacy houses an abundance of research labs and programs accessible to all students.
-Wilcox recommends getting to know the college’s many research faculty and their teams, investigating all avenues of research the College of Pharmacy undertakes.
+Wilcox also recommends getting to know the college’s many research faculty and their teams, investigating all of the types of research the College of Pharmacy undertakes.
 Oftentimes, students are given the opportunity to work in one of the college’s labs by simply showing interest in the team's research and asking to help.
+The College of Pharmacy’s renowned research labs and faculty are accessible to all PharmD students.

 “Profiles in Pharmacy” is a series highlighting the people and careers of the pharmacy discipline.